Find Affordable College Courses

 67% Women

-The 17th most popular school in the country for communication and journalism majors who are seeking their doctor's degree is Texas Tech University.
-Each year, around 40,300 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $8,935 per year, while in-state graduate students, on average, pay $6,956 per year.
-The communication and journalism program at Texas Tech University awarded 9 doctor's degrees during the 2020-2021 school year.
-About 44% of this group were women, and 56% were students from an underrepresented racial-ethnic group.
+University of North Carolina at Chapel Hill is the 17th most popular school in the nation for students seeking a doctor's degree in communication & journalism.
+Each year, around 30,000 students seeking various degrees attend the university.
+The average in-state tuition for full-time undergraduates is $7,019 per year, while in-state graduate students, on average, pay $10,552 per year.
+During the most recent year for which we have data, 9 people received their doctor's degree in communication & journalism from UNC Chapel Hill.
+About 67% of this group were women, and 29% were students from an underrepresented racial-ethnic group.
+University of North Carolina at Chapel Hill communication & journalism graduates who receive their doctor's degree go on to jobs earning a median salary of $70,955.

 Major Annual Degrees Awarded